oneapi-src/oneTBB/doc/main/reference/try_put_and_wait.rst

 ***********

 This feature adds a new ``try_put_and_wait`` interface to the receiving nodes in the Flow Graph.
-This function puts a message as an input into a Flow Graph and then waits until all work related to that message is complete.
+This function puts a message as an input into a Flow Graph and waits until all work related to that message is complete.
-``try_put_and_wait`` may reduce latency compared to calling ``graph::wait_for_all`` since ``graph::wait_for_all`` waits for all work, including unrelated to the input message, to complete.
+``try_put_and_wait`` may reduce latency compared to calling ``graph::wait_for_all`` since ``graph::wait_for_all`` waits for all work, including work that is unrelated to the input message, to complete.

 ``node.try_put_and_wait(msg)`` performs ``node.try_put(msg)`` on the node and waits until the work on ``msg`` is completed.
 Therefore, the following conditions are true:

 * Any task initiated by any node in the Flow Graph that involves working with ``msg`` or any other intermediate result computed from ``msg`` is completed.
 * No intermediate results computed from ``msg`` remain in any buffers in the graph.

 .. caution::